-It’s a mistery where he gets the time and energy from, but Laurent Blondiau keeps on putting up new projects and ideas.
-At the same time, he manages to keep the bar high and mostly meets the expectations.
+It’s a mistery where he gets the time and energy from.
+Laurent Blondiau, trumpet player and artistic coordinator at MetX, keeps on putting up new projects and ideas.
+At the same time, he manages to keep the bar high and meet expectations.

-The jazz collective Mâäk, that he founded in 1998, plays a key role in his career.
-Through his repertoire, he tends to find a balance between improvisation and scores while regularly tuning his jazz sound with African (trance)rhytms.
+Key in all his musical adventures is the jazz collective Mâäk, which he founded in 1998.
+Ever since, he tends to find a balance between improvisation and sheet music while regularly tuning his jazz sound with African (trance) rhythms.